-Segmenting is where the child can confidently break a spoken word into its constituent sounds or phonemes e.g. when given the spoken word ‘wed’ the child can correctly break it apart as w-e-d.
+Segmenting is where the child can confidently break a spoken word into its constituent sounds or phonemes, for example, when given the spoken word ‘wed’ the child can correctly break it apart as w-e-d.
 When given the word ‘cough’, they can break it apart as k-o-f.

-Conversely, blending is where the child is given a series of spoken sounds or phonemes and can correctly put them together, e.g. “Can you tell me what this word says, s-a-t?” and child correctly says, “sat”.
-When given the sounds b-r-oo-m they successfully blend the sounds together to say, “broom”.
+Conversely, blending is where the child is given a series of spoken sounds or phonemes and can correctly put them together, for example, when given the sounds b-r-oo-m they successfully blend the sounds together to say, “broom”.

 Teacher models segmenting throughout the daily routine